sdclibbery/tradr/README.md

 * Persistant state to allow for process/box restart Given the use of async, how is this possible?
 Itd need to include the progress through the function..??
 * Make a bot that transacts whenever 2 moving averages cross
-* Write a bot to exploit spread on markets with a high spread (BCH-EUR or BTC-GBP probably)
-  * Monitor the spread; if its large, eg >0.5% of value
-  * Then place buy AND sell orders at the edges of the spread
-  * And re-place them as they fill
-  * Cancel/move any as the spread moves; cancel altogether if spread closes
-  * Have limits and stop if only one side keeps filling?
 * Make a bot that evaluates slowly against the *log*!!
 BTC channel
 * Update readme with cmd line instructions
 * Possible tweak to the stoploss bot: exit anyway after making x% profit; don't wait for the stoploss - cmd line arg controls
   * Could even do this graduated; so exit 25% at 1% profit etc